Integration as a business idea

 The path to the start-up

 But how does an idea become a company?
 Being what is known as a social enterprise, “ZuBaKa” is a special kind of start-up.
 Such firms seek to use business methods to solve social problems.
 “Our customers themselves cannot pay”, explains Meister, talking about the schools.
 “Which is why we get businesses involved.
-After all, the pupils who benefit from ZuBaKa are the employees and customers of the future.”
+After all, the pupils who benefit from ZuBaKa are the employees of the future.”
 The path to her own company was far from straightforward.
 “This is by no means something you can manage on your own”, says Meister.
 She was grateful for the support she received throughout the process from the Social Impact Lab.
 “I was wanting to find other start-up founders with similar ideas here.”

 What is the next step for “ZuBaKa”?